hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

 cd ..
 ```

-### Clone this repository to your local machine
+#### Clone this repository to your local machine

  ```bash
  git clone https://github.com/joergbrech/Modellbildung-und-Simulation
  cd Modellbildung-und-Simulation
  ```

-#### Install some Ruby requirements needed to preview the website locally
+Install some Ruby requirements of this book that are needed to preview the website locally

 ```bash
 bundle install